tulip-control/dd/examples/README.md

 - `cudd_configure_reordering.py`: how to turn reordering off when using CUDD

-- `cudd_statistics.py`: see CUDD's activity in numbers.
+- `cudd_statistics.py`: read CUDD's activity in numbers.

 - `cudd_memory_limits.py`: bound how much memory CUDD is allowed to use.